nodemcu/nodemcu-devkit/README.md

 nodemcu-devkit
 ==============

+This is history.

+New board is NodeMCU-DEVKIT-V1.0, see also https://github.com/nodemcu/nodemcu-devkit-v1.0

 A development kit for NodeMCU firmware.

 It will make NodeMCU more easy.
 With a micro USB cable, you can connect NodeMCU devkit to your laptop and flash it without any trouble, just like Arduino.